LurieChildrensBioinformatics/introR/content/install.md

 ---
-title: "Getting started with R and RStudio on your own machine"
+title: "Getting started with R and RStudio on your personal machine"
 ---

+> *Please note, these instructions are for installing R/RStudio on your personal machine and **do not** apply to Lurie managed devices.*

+# Security documentation

+When handling R and RStudio on a Lurie managed device, please refer to the following security documentation.

+-   Security Best Practices for Using R and Rstudio in the Intro to R workshop: <a href="../Security_Best_Practices.pdf">here</a>

+-   Guidance on the Use of R and RStudio: <a href="../Use_Guidance.pdf">here</a>

 # Install R (first)